1978 Agoura-Malibu firestorm: Fire Department response

-The Los Angeles County Fire Department dispatched 300 firefighters to manage the Mandeville County blaze, and ultimately faced a personnel shortage in the process.
+The Los Angeles County Fire Department dispatched 300 firefighters to manage the Mandeville Canyon blaze, and ultimately faced a personnel shortage in the process.
 Off-duty officers in the region thus served as a supplementary addition to the fire-fighting effort.
-This labor shortage likely occurred due to the fire department’s simultaneous response to the more powerful Malibu fires, for around 500 firefighters were sent to the Agoura-Malibu region where the wildfire had stretched toward the ocean for about 20 miles.
+This labor shortage likely occurred due to the fire department's simultaneous response to the more powerful Malibu fires, for around 500 firefighters were sent to the Agoura-Malibu region where the wildfire had stretched toward the ocean for about 20 miles.

-As the brush fires in Mandeville County grew powerful enough to prompt an emergency response, Battalion Chief Gary Henery ordered what is known as a “full response” to manage the nearby conflagration, sending, “five engines, four camp crews, two helicopters, two patrol trucks, and two tractors".
-This circumstance called for a swift response, and––within minutes––Chief Henrey also called for tanker planes and additional engines to manage the fire’s challenging pace.
+As the brush fires in Mandeville Canyon grew powerful enough to prompt an emergency response, Battalion Chief Gary Henery ordered what is known as a "full response" to manage the nearby conflagration, sending, "five engines, four camp crews, two helicopters, two patrol trucks, and two tractors".
+This circumstance called for a swift response, and––within minutes––Chief Henrey also called for tanker planes and additional engines to manage the fire's challenging pace.
 Burning through about 23,000 acres of land, the Mandeville fire moved rapidly and would reach the Pacific Coast Highway in a matter of two hours––traveling a distance of about 36 miles.
 Additionally, the scramble for residents in the area to evacuate proved to complicate the fire-fighting effort, as many firemen reported that crowds of inhabitants and curious spectators swarmed the areas of greatest concern.
 Sunset Boulevard also became congested with traffic, serving as a potential hazard as emergency vehicles entered the scene.

 Results

-Weather conditions improved the following day, October 24th, with lower temperatures and fog beginning to develop.
-The crew thus worked under a more favorable climate, and by 7 a.m. on Wednesday, October 25th, the LAFD announced full containment of the wildfire––where the crew succeeded in creating a “fire break” by digging around the fire’s perimeter.
+Weather conditions improved the following day, October 24, with lower temperatures and fog beginning to develop.
+The crew thus worked under a more favorable climate, and by 7 a.m. on Wednesday, October 25, the LAFD announced full containment of the wildfire––where the crew succeeded in creating a "fire break" by digging around the fire's perimeter.
 It was extensively under control, or fully extinguished, by Friday.